 Does it cost more to stay compliant with new HVAC standards?
 Who assumes those costs?

-Additionally, members don’t have to worry about having in-depth discussions with building operators, maintenance contractors or landlords.
-In WeWork-maintained buildings, these measures come as standard.
-In shared buildings, our operations teams work extremely closely with building managers to identify the right response and ensure that service requirements are followed.
+Additionally, members don’t have to worry about having in-depth discussions with building operators, maintenance contractors, or landlords.
+In WeWork-maintained buildings, these measures come standard.
+In shared buildings, our operations teams work extremely closely with building managers to identify the right response and ensure service requirements are followed.

 As more countries return to the workplace, WeWork is committing to continuously evolving our safety standards.
 Working with top industry experts, we will continue to apply new technologies and modify our systems to keep your clients safe.

 Daniel Hallett is global head of MEP at WeWork.
-He leads a diverse team of engineers working to simplify and standardise the way that mechanical, electrical, plumbing and fire protection systems are designed and installed in WeWork spaces globally.
-Hallett brings 10 years of experience from the global consulting company Arup, where he designed commercial, technical and manufacturing facilities in cities across the US, Southeast Asia and Australia.
+He leads a diverse team of engineers working to simplify and standardize the way that mechanical, electrical, plumbing, and fire protection systems are designed and installed in WeWork spaces globally.
+Hallett brings 10 years of experience from the global consulting firm Arup, where he designed commercial, technical, and manufacturing facilities in cities across the U.S., Southeast Asia, and Australia.